 Want to Fall Asleep in Less Than 1 Minute?

-When it comes time for bed, stress can make it impossible to fall asleep.
+When it comes to bedtime, stress can make it impossible to fall asleep.

 This is when all your problems begin to flood your mind, and it seems like you can’t do anything about it.
 It’s as if your mind is working against you.